On the Value Group of a Model of Peano Arithmetic: Left exponentiation on

+4) The rank of a divisible exponential group $G\not= \{0\}$ is a dense linear order without endpoints (since the linear order $G^{<0}$ is such).
+There are plenty of divisible ordered abelian groups that are not exponential groups in $(\overline{K}, +, 0,<)$.
+For example, take the Hahn group $G=\oplus_{\gamma \in \Gamma} B_{\gamma}$ where the Archimedean components $B_{\gamma}$ are divisible but not all isomorphic and/or $\Gamma$ is not a dense linear order without endpoints (say, a finite $\Gamma$).
+Alternatively, we could choose all Archimedean components to be divisible and all isomorphic, say to $C$, and $\Gamma$ to be a dense linear order without endpoints, but choose the residue field so that $(\overline{K}, +,0,<)$ is not isomorphic to $C$. \end{rem}

+As an application of Theorem \ref{expgp}, we present a class of subfields of power series fields that are not $IPA - RCF$.

+\begin{example} [A class of not $IPA$ real closed fields:] Let $k$ be any real closed field.
+Let $G\not=\{0\}$ be any divisible ordered abelian group which is {\it not} an exponential group in $(k,+,0,<)$, see Remark \ref{noexpgp} (4).
+Consider the field of power series $k((G))$ and its subfield $k(G)$ generated by $k$ and $\{ t^g:g\in G\}$.
+Let $K$ be any real closed field satisfying

+where $k(G)^{rc}$ is the real closure of $k(G)$.
+Any such $K$ has $G$ as value group and $k$ as residue field.
+By Theorem \ref{expgp}, $K$ is not an $IPA-RCF$. \end{example}

-Note that in the above proof we may replace the hypothesis that $K$ is real closed by the assumption that $(K^{>0}, \cdot)$ is divisible, that is $K$ is root closed for positive elements.
-The reader will also have noticed that the full power of $PA$ is by far not used in the proof of Lemma \ref{MainLemma}.
-All that is needed is a theory $T$ of arithmetic strong enough to prove arithmetical facts (1)-(5) from the beginning of the section.
+The reader will also have noticed that the full power of $PA$ is by far not used in the proof of Theorem \ref{expgp}.
+All that is needed is a theory $T$ of arithmetic strong enough to prove arithmetical facts (1)-(5) about the exponential function (see Remark \ref{fragment}).
 Hence

 \begin{corollary} Let $(R, +,\cdot , 0,1,<) $ be a non-archimedean real closed field.
 Assume that $R$ admits an integer part which is a model of $I\Delta_0+EXP$.
 Then $R$ admits a left exponential function. \end{corollary}